codebar/tutorials/js/lesson6/tutorial.md

 ### `scale()`

-And finally, `scale(scaleWidth, scalewHeight)`.
+And finally, `context.scale(scaleWidth, scaleHeight)`.
 Scale changes the dimensions of the rendered items.

 ```javascript